Jodi Arias Jury Can't Agree on Death Sentence

-May 22, 2013— -- The jury in the Jodi Arias murder trial cannot agree on whether to sentence Arias to death or life in prison.
+The jury in the Jodi Arias murder trial cannot agree whether to give her death.

 The jury, which began deliberating at 6 p.m.
 ET on Tuesday, sent a note to Judge Sherry Stephens shortly before 3 p.m.
 ET today saying they could not come to an agreement.